Parthipan-Natkunam/power-reaper/README.md

 ### Features of the standalone package:

-- Fetches publibly available data from source website
+- Fetches publicly available data from source website
 - Does a basic data cleaning
 - Formats the data in a manner easier for a computer program to utlize the data later on.
 - Save the cleansed and formatted data as a text file in the current working directory.